syncfusion-content/javascript-docs/js/WebAPI/Schedule.md

 ---
 layout: post
-title: webAPI reference for ejSchedule
+title: WebAPI reference in JavaScript Schedule | Syncfusion
-description: webAPI reference for ejSchedule
+description: Learn more about webAPI reference in Syncfusion Essential JavaScript Schedule control, its elements, and more.
 documentation: ug
 platform: js
 keywords: Schedule, ejSchedule, syncfusion, ejSchedule webapi
 ---

-## LoadData
+# Load data in JavaScript Schedule Control

  [POST] [/Api/Schedule/LoadData](http://js.syncfusion.com/demos/ejservices/api/Schedule/LoadData)

 It fetches the records from Default Schedule table and binding it to the Scheduler.

-### URL parameters
+## URL parameters

 |  Parameter |  Description |
 |---|---|